maRce10/marce10.github.com/_posts/2016-12-15-Detecting_signals_with_monitoR.md

   })
 {% endhighlight %}

 We need to create the templates.
 We just have to select and example from each sound file and provide the start and end as well as the frequency range of the signal.
-We will load the long-billed hermit sound:
+We will load the long-billed hermit sound

 {% highlight r %}